 Tens of thousands join strikes across France over Macron’s plan to raise pension age

-"I don't want to work until I'm 64 ... we're fighting not to lose our rights," 50-year-old lorry driver Mickael Lormeau told Reuters at a protest march in the western France city of Saint-Nazaire.
+“I don’t want to work until I’m 64 ... we’re fighting not to lose our rights,” 50-year-old lorry driver Mickael Lormeau told reporters at a protest march in the city of Saint-Nazaire in western France.

-"I can understand that not many people want to work two more years, but it's necessary to ensure the viability of the [pensions] system," Prime Minister Elisabeth Borne told France 5 TV.
-The reforms would raise the minimum pension age from 62 to 64 and require 43 years of work by 2030 to earn a full pension – as well as a number of other measures.
+“I can understand that not many people want to work two more years, but it’s necessary to ensure the viability of the [pensions] system,” prime minister Elisabeth Borne told France 5 TV.
+The reforms would raise the minimum pension age from 62 to 64, and require 43 years of work by 2030 to earn a full pension, among other changes.

-In Paris, garbage collectors have started an open-ended strike and on Tuesday morning they blocked access to the incineration plant of Ivry-sur-Seine, south of the capital, which is Europe's biggest such facility.
-"The job of a garbage collector is painful.
-We usually work very early or late...
-365 days per year.
-We usually have to carry heavy weight or stand up for hours to sweep," Regis Viecili, a 56-year-old worker told the Associated Press.
+In Paris, rubbish collectors have begun an open-ended strike, and on Tuesday morning they blocked access to the incineration plant at Ivry-sur-Seine, south of the capital, which is Europe’s biggest such facility.
+“The job of a rubbish collector is painful.
+We usually work very early or late, 365 days per year.
+We usually have to carry heavy weights or stand up for hours to sweep,” said Regis Viecili, a 56-year-old worker.

-For those looking to travel, fifth of flights were cancelled at Paris' Charles de Gaulle Airport and about a third of flights were scrapped at Orly Airport.
-Trains to Germany and Spain were expected to come to a halt, and those to and from Britain and Belgium were reduced by a third, according to the SNCF rail authority.
-Eurostar cancelled more than services to and from London St Pancras International on Tuesday, with a “revised timetable” also running on Wednesday.
+For those looking to travel, a fifth of flights were cancelled at Charles de Gaulle airport in Paris, along with about a third of flights at Orly airport.
+Trains to Germany and Spain were expected to come to a halt, and those to and from Britain and Belgium were reduced by a third, according to rail authority the SNCF.
+Eurostar cancelled more than 20 services to and from London St Pancras International on Tuesday, with a “revised timetable” also running on Wednesday.

 “Forcing (the bill) through would spark a crisis,” CGT leader Philippe Martinez said ahead of the protest march in Paris.
 Opinion polls suggest that a majority of French voters oppose the pension reform bill.